Shark Navigator Vacuums Review

 Shark Navigator Zero-M Lift-Away Speed

-The Zero-M cleaner head and improved seal around the cleaner head leaves the old Shark Navigator models in the dust.
+The Shark Zero-M cleaner head and improved complete seal technology around the cleaner head leaves the old Shark vacuum models in the dust.
 This is one of the most affordable vacuums from Shark with the new Zero-M cleaner head, and the largest dustbin capacity.
 It’s just hard to beat.

-- Pet Power Brush (ZU562 Version Available at Best Buy)
+- Pet Hair Power Brush (ZU562 Version Available at Best Buy)

 - Wide Upholstery Tool